fin123.dev

 How it works

-The product contract is Model -> Version -> Scenario -> Run -> Results -> Audit.
+The product contract is Model -> Version -> Scenario -> Run -> Results -> Replay -> Audit.
+Every institutional decision becomes a replayable, explainable model record.

 01